 - Dividend and other investment income

-- Your HELP (HECS) balance for the applicable year
+- Your HELP (HECS) debt balance

 Many people can lodge a return with just the information on their pre-filling report.